wes-spinks/chatbot-ui/README.md

 Lets make the port that we run on configurable.

-The assistants will need to be dynamic.
-Eventually we are going to want the ability to add/remove them (which will be taken care of by calls to the backend)

-Add a button to stop a streaming response
+Add a button to stop a streaming response -> filed Ticket with @patternfly/virtual-assistant

 (Infra) Set the Registry Secrets at the org level